 “I am using historical records in combination with sediment samples that contain plant microfossils to better understand the relationship between human landscape change, introduction of non-native species and the response of native plant communities.”

-Invasive species cover the planet.
-Anywhere that humans go, new animals and plants accompany them.
-Existing ecosystems change as alien species dominate native ones.
-But while these changes are mostly irreversible, further change is not inevitable.
+Invasive species have extended over much of the planet.
+Anywhere that humans go, new animals and plants accompany them and existing ecosystems are often disrupted.
+But while these changes are often irreversible, further change is not inevitable.
 Part of the research by Professor Williams’ group is into how cities - and citizens - can make a difference, effecting a change in the pattern of change.

 The key, he explains, is in altering our relationship with nature from an essentially parasitic one to a mutualistic one.
-Instead of simply using up resources at an unsustainable rate, the potential exists to develop new ways that humans and nature can live together, combining new technology with new ideology to provide long-term hope for the planet.
+Instead of simply using up resources at an unsustainable rate, the potential exists to develop new ways that humans and other species can live together, combining new technology with new behaviour to provide long-term hope for the planet.